emrygun/emrygun/README.md

 # Hello there!
-<h3>My name is Emre and I'm a prospect software engineer.
+<h3>My name is Emre and I'm a software engineer.
 I mostly develop stuff with Java.</h3>
 <h3>

 * 🔥 Love Linux, Microprocessors, Web Development, Internet of Things.